JachimmaChristian/Agile-Software-Development-Course-W-Udacity/README.md

 # Agile-Software-Development-Course-W-Udacity
 I am using this repo to take notes and document my learning journey and experience as I seek to use the agile approach on my tasks as a Data/Business Analyst.

+**Agile:** is a set of principles that guide how we as individuals, as teams and as organizations think about, as well as act upon the work that we do.

+Business agility is the ability of an organization to:

+1. Adapt quickly to market changes
+2. Respond rapidly and flexibly to customer demands that make business sense
+3. Adapt and lead change productively and cost-effectively with no compromise to quality

 Agile emerged as a solution to the business crisis of the early 1990s when it was taking 2 to 4 years to deliver software solutions, but user needs were beginning to change fast the need for another method of development that focuses on:

 1.Business Users